yewin-mm/spring-boot-docker-sample/README.md

     ```sh
     docker run -d -p 8080:8080 spring-boot-docker-sample
     ```
-  * In there, -d is detached mode and if we put -d in docker, application logs will be hidden and run in background.
+  * In there, `-d` is detached mode and if we put `-d` in docker, application logs will be hidden and run in background.
   * If you can't call your application call well (app can't start), you can remove `-d` option to see the running logs.
-  * If your application was running well, you can shut down application by clicking `ctrl+c` and can start the application by adding `-d` option again.
+  * If your application was running well, you can shut down application by clicking `ctrl+c` if you run without `-d` option and you can start the application by adding `-d` option again.
   * You can check your container is running or not by typing `docker ps`.
-  * -p is port which we need to add and bind with tcp port.
+  * `-p` is port which we need to add and bind with tcp port.
-  * in -p 8080:8080,
+  * In `-p` 8080:8080,
-    * the last 8080 is the port which run inside docker, and it's need to same with the port which we added in application.properties file.
+    * The last 8080 is the port which run inside docker, and it's need to same with the port which we added (you can add port if you want) in application.properties file.
-    * the first 8080 is the port which can call from outside and bind with inside running port 8080.
+    * The first 8080 is the port which can call from outside and bind with inside running port 8080.
-    * So, you can change the first port it to other ports like -p 9090:8080, and if so, you need to call the api of application by using 9090 port.
+    * So, you can change the first port to other ports like -p 9090:8080, and if so, you need to call the api of application by using 9090 port.
-  * the last word is your image name and if you set tag version when you create image, <br>
+  * The last word is your image name and if you set tag version when you created image, <br>
   you need to add that version in run command like `docker run -d -p 8080:8080 spring-boot-docker-sample:1.0`

-* After that, you can test application is running well or not by calling api which I added in this demo-application. <br> Call `http://localhost:8080/spring-boot-docker-sample/getHello` via Browser or Postman.

 * Check container
   * Type (check running containers)